-For unconditional admission, transfer students must have submitted to the College an application for admission and official transcripts from all duly accredited postsecondary institutions attended and are also required to submit an official high school transcript of GED.
-Applicants who have completed the Baccalaureate Degree will be required to submit only the transcript from the institution granting the Baccalaureate Degree.
+For unconditional admission, transfer students must have submitted to the College an application for admission and official transcripts from all duly accredited postsecondary institutions attended and are also required to submit an official high school transcript or GED.
+Applicants who have completed the Baccalaureate Degree will be required to submit only the transcript from the institution granting the degree unless transfer credit is required from an institution other than the one the Baccalaureate Degree was awarded.
+Some programs may require all college transcripts be submitted regardless of the degree that was obtained.
 Transfer students who meet requirements for admission to a course creditable toward an associate degree shall be classified as "Degree-Eligible" students.
 Transfer students who do not meet these requirements shall be classified as "Non-Degree-Eligible" students.